Klobouky u Brna: Sights

-Among the landmarks of the town centre are a castle and two churches.
+Among the main landmarks of the town centre are a castle and two churches.
 The Church of Saint Lawrence was built in the Baroque style in 1655.
 The Evangelical church was built in the Historicist style and dates from the second half of the 19th century.

 The Klobouky u Brna Castle is the most important urban component of the town.
 It originally served as a residence of the Zábrdovice monastery.
 Today it houses the town museum.

-The main symbol of Klobouky u Brna is a two-story wooden windmill, located on a hill near the town.
-It was moved here from Pacetluky in 1825.
-After it was destroyed by fire during World War II, the mill was reconstructed in 1985.
+The main symbol of Klobouky u Brna is a two-storey wooden windmill, located on a hill near the town.
+It was moved there from Pacetluky in 1825.
+After it was destroyed by a fire during World War II, the mill was reconstructed in 1985.

 The Chapel of Saint Barbara was built in 1669.
 It is a distinctive feature located on a hill above the town.